percona/k8spsmdb-docs/docs/eks.md

 # Install Percona Server for MongoDB on Amazon Elastic Kubernetes Service (EKS)

-This quickstart shows you how to deploy Percona Operator for MongoDB on Amazon Elastic Kubernetes Service (EKS).
-The document assumes some experience with Amazon EKS.
+This guide shows you how to deploy Percona Operator for MongoDB on Amazon Elastic Kubernetes Service (EKS).
+The document assumes some experience with the platform.
 For more information on the EKS, see the [Amazon EKS official documentation](https://aws.amazon.com/eks/).

 ## Prerequisites